zowe/docs-site/docs/extend/lifecycling-with-zwesvstc.md

 ### Start

-Each component is optional to instruct Zowe runtime to start itself with a USS command defined in manifest `commands.start`.
+Each component can optionally instruct Zowe runtime to start itself with a USS command defined in manifest `commands.start`.
 If this is not defined, for backward compatible purpose, a call to its `/bin/start.sh` script will be executed if it exists.
 If your component is not supposed to be started by itself, for example, the component is a shared library, you can skip this instruction.

 It is up to each component to start itself based on how it has been written.
 We recommend that any variables that someone who configure Zowe may need to vary, such as timeout values, port numbers, or similar, are specified as variables in the `instance.env` file and then referenced as shell variables in the `start.sh` script to be passed into the component runtime.